JulianWebb/JulianWebb/_entries/synapse-docker-compose.md

 ---
-layout:     post
-title:      Setting up Synapse using <wbr>Docker&nbsp;Compose
-cleanTitle: Setting up Synapse using Docker Compose
-date:       2021-11-14 10:00:00
-summary:    Setting up Matrix.org Synapse using Docker Compose and Traefik Proxy
+title: Setting up Synapse using Docker Compose
-categories: Computer
-thumbnail: commenting
+category: sysadmin
 tags:
   - synapse
   - matrix
   - docker
   - docker compose
   - traefik
   - dns
+postedOn: 2021-11-14
 ---
 In this post I'll outline the steps I took including setting up Synapse and what configuration I used.
 My install used simple username and password authentication and a 3rd party SMTP provider.
 I did not [set up a TURN server](https://matrix-org.github.io/synapse/latest/turn-howto.html) during my experience so that will not be included.